oceannw/OCWebAction/OCWebAction/OCWebAction/README.md

 }
 ```

-if you want to transfer to a Array type , use the OCTransferableListProtocol.
+if you want to transfer to a Array type,use the OCTransferableListProtocol.
 ```swift
 class YourClass:OCTransferableListProtocol {
     var list:[OCTransferableProtocol] = [OCTransferableProtocol]()